 = Actual.
-Note: electric resistance heating and heat pumps will have an efficiency greater than or equal to 100%
+Note: electric resistance heating and heat pumps will have an efficiency

 If the building is heated with a gas furnace, there will be some electric savings in heating the building attributed to extra insulation since the furnace fans will run less.